boltdesignsystem/bolt/packages/components/bolt-placeholder/TESTING.md

 3. Small size, gray bar with dash-line border that spans the horizontal length of the screen view.
 4. Medium size, gray bar with dash-line border that spans the horizontal length of the screen view.
 5. Large size, gray bar with dash-line border that spans the horizontal length of the screen view.
 6. Extra large size, gray bar with dash-line border that spans the horizontal length of the screen view.
+7. There should be medium spacing for padding.
+Reference the spacing sizes on the [Spacing page](https://boltdesignsystem.com/pattern-lab/?p=viewall-visual-styles-spacing).

 ## Scenario: stacking variations

 1. Given I am viewing the [stacking components page](https://boltdesignsystem.com/pattern-lab/patterns/02-components-placeholder-placeholder-component--stacked/02-components-placeholder-placeholder-component--stacked.html).
 2. Two, vertically arranged, gray bars that span the horizontal length of the screen view.
 3. Both with animated, dash-line borders moving clockwise around their edge.
+4. There should be medium spacing for padding.
+Reference the spacing sizes on the [Spacing page](https://boltdesignsystem.com/pattern-lab/?p=viewall-visual-styles-spacing).